 1208.5.4 An audible and visual trouble alarm shall be installed at an attended location in the school administration area to signal an off normal condition of alarm initiation, or alarm and supervisory portions of the system.
-This trouble signal may be integral with the control panel or annunciation at the discretion of the engineer.
+This trouble signal may be integral with the control panel or annunciator at the discretion of the engineer.

-1208.5.5804.4 A drill switch function must be provided at the panel to enable the administrative personnel to initiate fire drills without operating an initiating device or activating the fire department notification apparatus.
+1208.5.5805.4 A drill switch shall be provided to enable the administrative personnel to initiate fire drills without operating an initiating device or activating the fire department notification apparatus.